polakowo/datadocs/docs/big-data/database-design.md

 - Database Management System (DBMS) is a software for storage, retrieval, and updating of data.
 - Database is often used to refer to both the database and the DBMS.

-#### OLAP vs OLTP

-- Online Analytical Processing (OLAP):
-    - OLAP queries are read heavy and focus primarily on analytics.
-- Online Transactional Processing (OLTP):
-    - Databases optimized for these workloads allow for less complex queries in large volume.
-    - The types of queries for these databases are read, insert, update, and delete.

 ### CAP Theorem

 - States that it is impossible for a distributed data store to simultaneously provide more than two out of the following three guarantees: